PAPER GUIDELINES FOR DAKAM BOOKS

 All special symbols and abbreviations, which are used in the formulae must be compiled in a list and appended to the manuscript following the “Captions of Visual Materials”.

-The authors are expected to keep the number of visual materials moderate and efficient.
-Editors may if necessary demand from the authors to reduce the number of visual materials used in manuscripts.
+- The authors are expected to keep the number of visual materials moderate and efficient.